Gumball2415/nes-scribbles/nrom-dac-test/README.md

 ## Use

-Ensure that pin 30 is tied to CPU A3 before use.
+Ensure that pin 30 is tied high before use.
 Measure the isolated voltage outputs of pins 1 and 2 at each iteration step.

 ## Compiling